Professor Johannes Dessens

 I studied Plant Pathology at the University of Wageningen, The Netherlands, before embarking on a PhD in molecular virology at the John Innes Institute in Norwich.
 After a couple of postdocs in virology in INRA Versailles and IVEM Oxford, respectively, I got involved with malaria research at Imperial College London.
-The recipient of a Wellcome Trust University Award I obtained a senior lecturer position at the LSHTM, which I started in the autumn of 2005.
+The recipient of a Wellcome Trust University Award I obtained an Associate Professor position at the LSHTM, which I started in the autumn of 2005.

 Affiliations